 FAQ for Prospective Students

 Welcome!
 We're glad you're thinking about taking English courses or majoring in English.
 Here are answers to some common questions about the department.
-If you don't see your question and answer here, please email the Department Chair, Professor Wendy Moffat, email@example.com.
+If you don't see your question and answer here, please email the Department Chair, Professor Siobhan Phillips, email@example.com.

-For more details about the English major and current upper-level courses, please access our Fall 2014 student newsletter.
+For more details about the English major and current upper-level courses, please access our Fall 2019 student major newsletter.

 - Do English majors like their department?
 Do they feel involved?